n8henrie/n8henrie.github.io/_posts/2014-05-12-favorite-python-packages.md

 ---
 **Bottom Line:** A brief look at `pip` and a few _sweet_ python3 modules.<!--more-->

 This post started out as an email to a close buddy of mine, but I realized it would also make a pretty good post with a few small tweaks.
 He has a computer science background and is thinking about giving Python a shot (with my persistent nagging).
-I’ve already emailed him about my recommended way of installing Python (<a target="_blank" href="http://brew.sh/">homebrew</a>, since he’s on OSX), and my recommended version of Python (<a target="_blank" href="https://docs.python.org/3/">python3</a>).
+I've already emailed him about my recommended way of installing Python (<a target="_blank" href="http://brew.sh/">homebrew</a>, since he's on OSX), and my recommended version of Python (<a target="_blank" href="https://docs.python.org/3/">python3</a>).

-The best way to install modules is with `pip`, which will be symlinked from `pip3` if you’re using a `python3` installation from homebrew.
+The best way to install modules is with `pip`, which will be symlinked from `pip3` if you're using a `python3` installation from homebrew.
 You used to have to install it separately (`brew install python3-pip` or `sudo apt-get python3-pip` or `sudo pacman -S python-pip` (since Arch uses python3 as default)), but it should now be pre-installed as of 3.4 or later.

-Once you have it, you can `pip search` and it will search <a target="_blank" href="https://pypi.python.org/pypi">PyPI</a> (the python package index?), then you can `pip install` whatever package you’re interested in (e.g. `pip install requests`).
+Once you have it, you can `pip search` and it will search <a target="_blank" href="https://pypi.python.org/pypi">PyPI</a> (the python package index?), then you can `pip install` whatever package you're interested in (e.g. `pip install requests`).
 You can also `pip uninstall`, which is a big advantage over `easy_install` or several other Python package installation solutions — it keeps track of your installed packages.
 For that same reason, you can also `pip list --outdated` to see what packages have available updates, then `pip install -U` a specific package to update.
-Don’t forget that you’ll probably need to replace `pip` with `pip3` in all of these examples, assuming you installed from homebrew.
+Don't forget that you'll probably need to replace `pip` with `pip3` in all of these examples, assuming you installed from homebrew.

-To avoid breaking things, it’s probably better to upgrade individually, but you can also do a little bash scripting to batch upgrade all outdated packages.
+To avoid breaking things, it's probably better to upgrade individually, but you can also do a little bash scripting to batch upgrade all outdated packages.
 For example

 ```shell_session
 pip3 list --outdated | ack "\(Current.*?\d+\)" | cut -d ' ' -f 1 | xargs -I{} bash -c "pip3 install -U {} || true"
 ```

 <a target="_blank" href="http://beyondgrep.com/" title="Beyond grep: ack 2.12, a source code search tool for programmers">ack</a> is pretty great (`brew install ack`), but `grep` would also work.
-Here I’m just using it to filter out error messages from the pip output and only grab the lines that should reflect an upgradeable package.
+Here I'm just using it to filter out error messages from the pip output and only grab the lines that should reflect an upgradeable package.
 The `cut` strips out just the package name, and the rest upgrades the packages while always returning True (because otherwise `xargs` will stop the entire process if one of the packages has an error.

-So, with that behind, here are a handful of my favorite packages, including links, and even a little code snippet for several showing why they’re so awesome.
+So, with that behind, here are a handful of my favorite packages, including links, and even a little code snippet for several showing why they're so awesome.
 (Sorry to the devs if I get your capitalization wrong.)

 ### <a target="_blank" href="http://docs.python-requests.org/" title="Requests: HTTP for Humans — Requests 2.2.1 documentation">Requests</a>